rbell/toolchest/README.md

     - A thread safe map with a maximum size.
 When the cache is full, the oldest entries are evicted.
   - GenericStack
     - A generic stack data structure
+- Propositions
+  - Provides a set of proposition functions in Go.
+These functions allow evaluations of various conditions on various types, each function returning either true or false.

 - Additional tools to come!

 ## Contribution